Home » Geography » Shifting Cultivation

 Shifting Cultivation in Nagaland

-Nagaland is an area in India where shifting cultivation has long been practised.
-Nagaland is a hilly state located in the northeastern part of India.
-It is home to the Naga tribes.
-They belong to the Indo-Mongoloid group of people.
-They live in the contiguous areas of the North-Eastern Hills of India.
-The major recognized tribes of Nagaland are Angami, Ao, Chakhesang, Chang, Khiamniungan, Kuki, Konyak, Lotha, Phom, Pochury, and Rengma, Sangtam, Sumi, Yimchungru and Zeliang.
+Nagaland is a hilly state in northeastern India where shifting cultivation has been practiced for a long time.
+It is home to the Naga tribes, who belong to the Indo-Mongoloid group.
+They live in the North-Eastern Hills of India.
+The main tribes in Nagaland are Angami, Ao, Chakhesang, Chang, Khiamniungan, Kuki, Konyak, Lotha, Phom, Pochury, Rengma, Sangtam, Sumi, Yimchungru, and Zeliang.

 Read about: Aeolian Landforms